 The second method is by using a fork and poke, at an angle, into the thickest part of the fish and twist slightly.
 If the flesh flakes off easily and the colour is solidly white and no longer translucent then the fish is cooked.

 Around 7 to 8 minutes!
 Do not steam over 8 minutes as that's when the fish starts to shrink and toughen up.

 NO!
 You should only ever steam fish if it is fresh.
 Not even if it has been thawed.
 Frozen fish has a distinct 'fishy' smell to it and thus not suitable to be steamed.
 Steaming helps retain and brings out the integrity of the fish (or whatever you're cooking) and thus you want to use fresh.

 If you've got frozen fish at home, opt for a more flavour enhancing cooking method such as pan-frying or searing.
 Get it nice and golden and add some garlic.
-This will help overcome the 'fishy' smell.
+This will help overcome the 'fishy' smell or fishy taste.

 So after taking the shot above, I happily tipped that spoonful into my mouth.
 It was delicious.
 The fish was soft, silky and yummmm.

 Fish never taste as good the next day.
 This Chinese steamed fish, even with all of its delicious ginger and spring onions flavouring makes no exception.
 Best cook just enough for the meal.
 If you must, consume within 3 days in the fridge.
 I'd say just finish it the very next day!
 Be warned, it will smell 'fishy', even more so if you reheat it.